 Pressure mounting on Tories over calls for action against Boris Johnson

-Pressure is mounting on the Conservative Party leadership to decide whether to take action against Boris Johnson for his controversial comments about Muslim woman wearing the burka.
+Pressure is mounting on the Conservative Party leadership to decide whether to take action against Boris Johnson for his controversial comments about Muslim women wearing the burka.

 Two days after party chairman Brandon Lewis ordered the former foreign secretary to apologise, Mr Johnson was maintaining his silence on a holiday break as supporters and critics exchanged furious brickbats.